Intellexus-DSI/DharmaBench/data/README.md

 **DharmaBench** is a multi-task benchmark suite for evaluating large language models (LLMs) on classification and detection tasks in historical Buddhist texts written in Sanskrit and Classical Tibetan.
 The benchmark includes 13 tasks (6 Sanskrit, 7 Tibetan), with 4 share in both languages.

 This repository contains only the **dataset files** that are released under CC BY 4.0 License.
-Code for evaluation and full model results is released separately (TBD).

 ## 📂 Repository Structure